-Discover a special part of Britain: the National Parks around Otley, Ilkley and Skipton boast rolling hills dissected by thousands of miles of dry stone wall and dotted with fluffy sheep
+Discover a special part of Britain: the national parks around Otley, Ilkley and Skipton boast rolling hills criss-crossed by thousands of miles of dry stone wall and dotted with fluffy sheep

 The upcoming Tour de Yorkshire, now in its fourth year, has seen Dales towns such as Ilkley and Otley crowned as the UK’s cycling capitals.
-Riding up hill and down dale is certainly a fabulous way to see this beautifully rural part of England, but you don’t have to be a budding Sir Bradley Wiggins to enjoy a visit.
-Simply jump in the car, on a motorbike or on public transport and you can easily take in the National Park and its surrounds.
+Riding up hill and down dale is certainly a fabulous way to see this beautifully rural part of the country, but you don’t have to be a budding Bradley Wiggins to enjoy a visit.
+Simply jump in the car, on a motorbike or on public transport and you can easily take in the National Park and its surroundings.

 Day 1 in the Yorkshire Dales: what to do

-Base yourself in Otley, Ilkley or Skipton, handsome market towns that border both the Yorkshire Dales National Park and the equally gorgeous neighbouring Nidderdale Area of Natural Beauty.
+Base yourself in Otley, Ilkley or Skipton, handsome market towns that border both the Yorkshire Dales National Park and the equally gorgeous Nidderdale Area of Natural Beauty.
 For a first view of the magnificent outdoors, head to Brimham Rocks, a series of balancing rock formations on Brimham Moor that look ready to topple over.
-A short drive away is the pretty town of Pateley Bridge, home to the evocative Nidderdale Museum set in a Victorian workhouse.
-From here, summit Greenhow Hill to drop into delightful Grassington for the National Park Centre, a charming folk museum and the River Wharfe’s Linton Falls.
+A short drive away is the pretty town of Pateley Bridge, home to the evocative Nidderdale Museum, set in a Victorian workhouse.
+From here, drive to the top of Greenhow Hill and then drop down into delightful Grassington for the National Park Centre, a charming folk museum and the River Wharfe’s Linton Falls.